allanhirt/sql-docs/docs/t-sql/statements/alter-server-configuration-transact-sql.md

  To identify the destination cluster, specify one of the following values:

  *windows_cluster*
- The cluster object name (CON) of a WSFC cluster.
+ The netwirj name of a WSFC.
 You can specify either the short name or the full domain name.
 To find the target IP address of a short name, ALTER SERVER CONFIGURATION uses DNS resolution.
 Under some situations, a short name could cause confusion, and DNS could return the wrong IP address.
 Therefore, we recommend that you specify the full domain name.

+  [NOTE] Cross cluster migrations using which this setting are no longer supported.
+To perform a cross cluster migration, use a Distributed Availability Group.

  LOCAL
- The local WSFC cluster.
+ The local WSFC.

  For more information, see [Change the HADR Cluster Context of Server Instance &#40;SQL Server&#41;](../../database-engine/availability-groups/windows/change-the-hadr-cluster-context-of-server-instance-sql-server.md).